 2012 California Green Innovation Index

-The 2012 California Green Innovation Index documents how clean technology investment and innovation are helping drive growth in California’s overall economy.
+The 2012 California Green Innovation Index, the 4th edition, documents how clean technology investment and innovation are helping drive growth in California’s overall economy.
 California's lead in the global clean technology race is growing and that leadership is supporting the state's economic rebound, while also driving California's ability to cut emissions.

 - California leads the nation in clean tech patent registrations, filing 910 between 2008-2010.
 Solar and battery patents represent 41 percent (182 patents) and 21 percent (258 patents) respectively of all clean tech patents filed nationwide.